Exeter Planning Consultants

 In addition to acting as Planing Conultants we are ARB registered architects with 25+ years of experience.
 We provide a full range of planning services, including:

-Contextual Planning Support in Exeter
+Design-Led Planning Advice in Exeter

 Exeter in Devon includes the city centre, Heavitree, and Topsham.
 Known for Exeter Cathedral, historic streets, and a university presence.
 Planning focuses on urban regeneration, conversions, and residential extensions.